Implications of GWTC-3 on primordial black holes from vacuum bubbles: Introduction

-In addition to the astrophysical origin, black holes produced before the structure formation, i.e., primordial black holes (PBHs), could also form binaries that merge within the age of our universe, making contributions to the LVK detections.
+In addition to the astrophysical origin, black holes produced before the matter-dominated era, aka primordial black holes (PBHs)\cite{Carr:2020gox,Sasaki:2018dmp,Khlopov:2008qy}, could also form binaries that merge within the age of our Universe, making contributions to the LVK detections.
 The primordial origin was suggested in Refs.~\cite{Bird:2016dcv, Clesse:2016vqa, Sasaki:2016jop} soon after the first BHB was observed, and was further investigated with updated data in Refs.~\cite{Hutsi:2020sol,DeLuca:2021wjr,Franciolini:2021tla}.
-Unlike ABHs, PBHs can in principle have mass ranging from the Plank mass $(\sim10^{-38} M_\odot)$ to orders of magnitude larger than the solar mass, subject to the abundance constraints from $\gamma$-ray, CMB, and many other observations at corresponding mass bands (see Ref.~\cite{Carr:2020gox} and references therein).
-The mass distribution of PBHs depends on the formation mechanisms.
-In the most widely studied category of PBH mechanism, perturbative quantum fluctuations during inflation can give rise to large overdensities that could collapse into black holes during the post-inflation evolution.\footnote{There are some recent discussions regarding whether single-field inflation allows the formation of (large) PBHs~\cite{Kristiano:2022maq,Inomata:2022yte,Riotto:2023hoz,Choudhury:2023vuj,Kristiano:2023scm}.} PBHs generated in this way approximately obey a (skew-)lognormal mass distribution \cite{Dolgov:1992pu,Kannike:2017bxn,Gow:2020cou}.
-The perturbative-quantum-fluctuation led PBHs and the associated lognormal mass distribution are typically assumed when investigating the primordial origin of the GWTC-3 black holes~ \cite{Hutsi:2020sol,DeLuca:2021wjr,Franciolini:2021tla}.
+Unlike ABHs, PBHs can in principle have mass ranging from the Plank mass $(\sim10^{-38} M_\odot)$ to orders of magnitude larger than the solar mass, subject to the abundance constraints from $\gamma$ ray, microlensing, cosmic microwave background, and many other observations at corresponding mass bands (see Ref.~\cite{Carr:2020gox} and references therein).
+The mass distribution of PBHs depends on the formation mechanisms and has been used to distinguish between early universe scenarios recently~\cite{Cai:2023ptf}.
+In the most widely studied category of PBH mechanism, perturbative quantum fluctuations during inflation can give rise to large overdensities that could collapse into black holes during the postinflation evolution.\footnote{There are some recent discussions regarding whether single-field inflation allows the formation of (large) PBHs~\cite{Kristiano:2022maq,Inomata:2022yte,Riotto:2023hoz,Choudhury:2023vuj,Kristiano:2023scm}.} PBHs generated in this way approximately obey a (skew-)lognormal mass distribution \cite{Dolgov:1992pu,Kannike:2017bxn,Gow:2020cou}.
+The perturbative-quantum-fluctuation-led PBHs and the associated lognormal mass distribution are typically assumed when investigating the primordial origin of the GWTC-3 black holes~\cite{Hutsi:2020sol,DeLuca:2021wjr,Franciolini:2021tla}.